OUR STORY

 We believe quality, nutrient-dense food comes with a commitment to restoring minerals and diverse beneficial microorganisms into the soil, so they can create nourishing grass for our animals, which in turn creates nutrient-rich beef.
 We offer the animals free choice organic salts and bio-available minerals and chemical free grass/hay.
 We treat our animals with the utmost respect and kindness, they all have names and individual personalities.
 We truly love our animals and want the best lives for them.

-In 2021 we sold the majority of our Dexter cattle to make the switch over to Hereford cattle.
-We are aiming to produce an early maturing, grass efficient, moderate-framed cow with longevity, fertility, adaptability and sound feet, eyes and udders.
+We breed registered Hereford cattle for show and beef.
+We are aiming to produce an early maturing, grass efficient, structurally correct, moderate-framed cow with longevity, fertility, adaptability and sound feet, eyes and udders.

-We have 40 years combined experience in the Icelandic horse industry, where we have raised nearly 30 foals for our customers over the years.
-We have several foals available for sale every spring.
-We have also been building a mammoth size donkey herd over the past few years with an aim to produce performance riding donkeys.
+We have 40 years combined experience in the Icelandic horse industry but retired from horses in 2023.
+We have been building a mammoth size donkey herd over the past few years with an aim to produce performance riding donkeys.
+Our program is being spearheaded by our exceptional young jack "I Am Metal", bred by Genesis Farm.

 Thanks to the amazing customers that support us, we are first generation family farmers.
 We are thankful you chose to visit our site and hope we can serve you in the future!